sukritishuk/UCDPA2_SukritiShukla/README.md

 ![Chart 4](https://user-images.githubusercontent.com/50409210/126189210-a03e5492-1f5a-4e70-aaeb-015f6f6f4552.PNG)

-Insights drawn from the above visualization - Developing economies lagged the developed countries throughout this period.
+***Insights drawn*** - Developing economies lagged the developed countries throughout this period.
 However, there was a slight upward trend (except for 2014) in the developing economies’ distributions.
 From 2005 onwards, the median value of life expectancies, showed an improvement in those nations as well.

  #### Chart 3 - Plotting the Distribution of Life Expectancy at birth (years) by Gender during 2000-19 –